 The more secure your van’s parking environment, the less likely it is to be stolen.

+Having a van alarm fitted is a great deterrent to thieves.
 Just make sure the alarm you pick is recognised by your insurer to benefit from a potential discount.

-Some trackers are vulnerable to GPS-jamming techniques, so talk to a security expert to find the best option.
+However, some tracking solutions are vulnerable to GPS-jamming techniques, so talk to a security expert to find the best option.

-Always keep proof of installation for both trackers and alarm systems.
+And to help with any potential insurance claim, always keep proof of installation for both trackers and alarm systems.